JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - <strong>Getters & Setters</strong> - functions that get and set a value.
 - Any setter has to have one parameter in the parenthesis.
 - Getters and setters behave like properties, not functions - so you don't need to call these like a function call.
+- In a setter, you are trying to update the property on the obejct.
+The setter’s job is to take the input, transform it, and update the object’s internal state.
 - These can be very useful for data validation.
 - Check useful screenshots for a good way of looking at it.